 Verse 25 says, “And when Jehoshaphat and his people came to take away the spoil of them, they found among them in abundance both riches with the dead bodies, and precious jewels, which they stripped off for themselves, more than they could carry away: and they were three days in gathering of the spoil, it was so much.”

 More than they could carry away.
 Notice they didn’t ask God for spoils.
 They didn’t ask God for an abundance of anything.
 They just wanted to overcome the enemies.
 God liked what they did by obeying Him so much and obeying His Word, He blessed them every other way.
 They didn’t ask God for spoils and they didn’t have to.
-Just praise God brought those extra things to them.
+Just praising God brought those extra things to them.
 They praised God and their enemies were defeated and the abundance of treasure came – all from praising God.

 When you start obeying God and follow His protocol, everything else lines up.
 You’ll be three days in carrying away the spoil.
 You’ll have to get a bunch of dump trucks to haul it away.
 When you obey God, God is going to bring you out the other side.
 They didn’t even have to ask Him for any of those precious jewels or gold or anything.
 God just showed up with them because He just enjoyed what they were doing.
-When you obey God and you look at it from the proper perspective and say “none is able to withstand Thee” This is your day of victory.
+When you obey God and you look at it from the proper perspective and say “none is able to withstand Thee,” this is your day of victory.